artsy/artsy.github.io/_posts/2020-03-30-team-working-agreements.md

 ### Facilitating the brainstorm can be difficult on a distributed team.

 Some of our teams were able to brainstorm with everyone on-site.
 They were able to rely on post-it notes and in-person conversations, and read each other's non-verbal communication.
-Other teams needed to accommodate remote members, and used tools like [Miro](http://miro.com/) to facilitate.
+Other teams have a mix of on-site and remote members, and used tools like [Miro](http://miro.com/) to facilitate.
 This _can_ present a challenge...but if you're already a distributed team, they are likely the same types of challenges you've worked to overcome for _all_ meetings.